-A complete guide to the absolute best things to do in Cairns for the adventure traveler.
-From epic waterfalls to reef-speckled island gems, Cairns has everything you’d expect from an Australian nature and adventure capital!
+A complete guide to the absolute best things to do in Cairns for adventure travellers.
+Explore Australia’s best tropical adventure destination with highlights such as epic waterfalls to reef-lined island gems.

 When it comes to the ultimate Australian travel experience, Cairns is up there with the best.
 This list of the best things to do in Cairns is perfect if you’re looking to design your own self-guided Cairns travel itinerary.

-From exploring the incredible rainforest waterfalls to seeing the Great Barrier Reef first hand, Cairns has something for every adventure traveller.
-From just a few days or a whole month, you definitely won’t run out of things to do in Cairns.
+From exploring the incredible rainforest waterfalls to seeing the Great Barrier Reef first hand, Cairns has something for every visitor.
+After spending several months exploring the best hikes and waterfalls, sailing to tropical islands and checking out some of the epic adrenaline activities on offer, I’ve compiled this list of the best things to do in Cairns, Australia.